UNC HOLI MOLI

 The History of Holi @ UNC

 Holi was first celebrated on campus in 2008 by Hindu Yuva as an event for its members.
 In 2009, The UNC Campus Y began to collaborate with Yuva to make it a campus wide event.
-In this process, Yuva and The Campus Y approached Sangam and Student Government to take part as well.
+Over time, it has evolved into its own entity as Holi Moli UNC.